• Home

 Recommended Video

-Policymakers are bracing themselves for a lacklustre report today.
+Policymakers are bracing themselves for a lackluster report today.
 Some hints could be seen in ADP’s private payroll data report released earlier this month, which showed just 22,000 roles were added in January.
 “Job creation took a step back in 2025, with private employers adding 398,000 jobs, down from 771,000 in 2024.
 While we’ve seen a continuous and dramatic slowdown in job creation for the past three years, wage growth has remained stable,” ADP’s chief economist, Nela Richardson, wrote in the report.

 “Administration officials have been keen to stress that a weaker January employment number is not something to worry about.
-A weaker January number probably would worry markets,” UBS’s chief economist Paul Donovan told clients this morning.
+A weaker January number probably would worry markets,” UBS chief economist Paul Donovan told clients this morning.
 “Slower hiring (not artificial intelligence) has disrupted the labor market, with the burden falling on younger people.
 That has implications for economic patterns (slower fast food sales, higher student loan delinquencies) without being a major overall economic impact to date.”

-Yesterday’s Bureau of Labor Statistics’ Employment Cost Index also supported a dovish stance, showing just a 0.7% increase for the three months to December 2025.
+Yesterday’s Bureau of Labor Statistics Employment Cost Index also supported a dovish stance, showing just a 0.7% increase for the three months to December 2025.
 The weak increase across compensation costs, be it salaries or benefits, suggests little dynamism in the market to motivate employees to move roles, or for employers to bid higher for talent.
 The barometer was at its weakest since Q2, 2021.

 Knock-on rate effect

 This weaker outlook has had a knock-on impact on the rates environment, according to Deutsche Bank’s Henry Allen.
 He wrote in a note this morning: “Collectively, those releases helped to validate the dovish arguments pushing for more rate cuts this year.
-So investors priced in more Fed easing in 2026, and there was even a growing sense that Powell might deliver another cut before departing as Chair if the data continued in that direction.”
+So investors priced in more Fed easing in 2026, and there was even a growing sense that Powell might deliver another cut before departing as chair if the data continued in that direction.”

 Sluggish data on the consumer side may push that argument further: Retail sales were flat in December from November, when business was up 0.6%, according to a Commerce Department report released this week.
 Economists were expecting a 0.4% increase for December.

-He pointed to the likelihood of further cuts this year.
+Allen pointed to the likelihood of further cuts this year.
 CME’s FedWatch barometer, for example, priced a 25 basis point cut at the next meeting in March with a 37% probability.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.